codio-content/adv_magnipulation_dalle_openAI/.guides/content/Filters-48eb.md

 #### Contour

-The contour filter traces the edges of objects in the image, creating a high-contrast, black-and-white image that highlights the shapes in the scene.
+The contour filter traces the edges of objects in the image, creating a high-contrast image.
+It is a filter that enhances the edges and boundaries within an image, making them more pronounced.
+It detects areas with rapid changes in pixel intensity and applies a highlighting effect to the edges.
+The resulting image will have a stylized appearance, emphasizing the contours of objects in the image.
+It is usually a black-and-white image that highlights the shapes in the scene.
 ```python
 from PIL import ImageFilter